julman/git-push-current-branch/README.md

 git-push-current-branch
 =======================

-a bash scrip that pushes current branch to git hub! no more checking which branch you're on!
+Tired of checking which branch you're on to push to github?

+try this!